 If it is your first time with us, your therapist will do a quick consultation with you to ensure the best results.
 Make sure you tell your therapist:

-- The types of skin care you are using, such as retinal, vitamin A, skin lighteners, acids (glycolic, lactic, salicylic) etc.
+The types of skin care you are using, such as retinol, vitamin A, skin lighteners, acids (glycolic, lactic, salicylic) etc.

 How often should I get waxed?

 We recommend that clients come in for a wax every 4 and 6 weeks.
 This varies depending on the individuals hair growth cycle.
 To make the most of your waxing treatment it is important to maintain some sort of cycle.
 Hairs renew themselves in this time and having irregular waxing treatments means you have shorter hairs shooting through in between.

 What do you recommend?